EQUINE-ASSISTED SERVICES

 Therapeutic Riding serves people with, but are not limited to:

-Inspiration Ranch recognizes that to meet the mental health needs of Montgomery County and the Greater Houston area, we must be strategic, forward-thinking, and compassionate in our approach to mental health care.
+Inspiration Ranch recognizes that to meet the mental health needs of Montgomery County and the Greater Houston region, we must be strategic, forward-thinking, and compassionate in our approach to mental health care.
 And so, we offer our herd of horses to you to help with learning and healing.

-Our Equine-Assisted Mental Health Program is a trauma-focused and trauma-informed model based on the principles of Natural Lifemanship.
+Our Equine-Assisted Psychotherapy Program is a trauma-focused and trauma-informed model based on the principles of Natural Lifemanship.
 Natural Lifemanship believes that secure, healthy relationships are the foundation for all healing and uses Trauma-Focused Equine-Assisted Psychotherapy (TF-EAP) to help clients learn to build healthy relationships and understand the power that those healthy relationships have to let them heal from harmful life experiences.

 Benefits of TF-EAP include: